cheerful/freckle-apidocs/content/v2/using_broadcasts.md

 ## Broadcast failures and retries

-**Broadcasts do not track failures or retry messages that fail.** This is to help ensure you do not accidentally receive stale data, since these parts of the API can change rapidly.
+**Broadcasts do not track failures or retry messages that fail.** This is to help ensure you do not accidentally receive stale data, since these resources can change rapidly.